Tips on ways to reduce your carbon footprint at home

 Recent scientific articles have stated at least 40 to 70% of worldwide greenhouse gas emissions must be cut by 2050 to avoid irreversible climate damage.

-Simple, easy steps to improve your energy efficiency
+Simple, easy steps to reduce your carbon footprint

-Not only will the points below improve the energy efficiency of your property, but you will also see a monthly saving on your electricity and energy bills.
+Not only will the points below reduce your carbon footprint at home, but you will also save a significant sum on your electricity and energy bills.

 - Don't leave the lights on when not in the room